Baldwin Hills, Los Angeles: 19th century

 Baldwin Hills and surrounding areas were part of Rancho La Cienega o Paso de la Tijera and later owned by the 19th century L.A. pioneer Elias "Lucky" Baldwin.
 The Sanchez Adobe de Rancho La Cienega o Paso de la Tijera was once the center of the rancho.
 In the 1920s, an addition was built linking the structures and the building was converted into a larger clubhouse for the Sunset Golf Course.

 1930s

 The 1932 Los Angeles Olympics housed athletes at the Olympic Village in Baldwin Hills.
-It was the site of the very first Olympic Village ever built, for the 1932 Los Angeles Summer Olympic Games.
+It was the site of the very first Olympic Village ever built, in support of the 1932 Los Angeles Summer Olympic Games.
 Built for male athletes only, the village consisted of several hundred buildings, including post and telegraph offices, an amphitheater, a hospital, a fire department, and a bank.
 Female athletes were housed at the Chapman Park Hotel on Wilshire Boulevard.
 The Olympic Village was demolished after the Summer Olympic Games.

 1950s

-In 1950, new homes in Baldwin Hills were designed by Paul W. Trousdale & Associates (of Trousdale Estates fame) and advertised as being near the "$30 million Crenshaw-Santa Barbara Shopping Center.
+In 1950, new homes in Baldwin Hills were designed by Paul W. Trousdale & Associates (of Trousdale Estates fame) and advertised as being near the "$30 million Crenshaw-Santa Barbara Shopping Center".